ChileanVirtualObservatory/smoothy/README.md

 This python package provides an easy interface and I/O operations for using astronomical libraries over Jupyter notebooks (and in general over Python ecosystems).

-The source is publicly managed by the github service.

 Documentation
 -------------